kamil-rudnicki/knowledge-base-for-startups/README.md

 ## Beeing a CEO

+* Create two opposing forces, to make it automatically manage by itself and find health consensuse
 * [The Dynamics of Change and Fear](http://ecorner.stanford.edu/authorMaterialInfo.html?mid=1717)
 * [The “Work” Trap](http://notes.unwieldy.net/post/29050677758/the-work-trap)
 * [The CEO’s Weekly Checklist](http://scott.a16z.com/2012/05/14/the-ceos-weekly-checklist/)